 - Keeping inspectional and investigational equipment securely locked in the trunk of the car while the car is under your direct control.
 Do not leave valuable equipment in the car's trunk while the car is in for servicing, unless you stay with the car.
 Do not leave electronic equipment, such as computers, in the trunk of the car for extended periods in extreme hot or cold weather conditions.

 - Storing all property in safe, secure areas.

-Your responsibility for government property in your custody is specified in the Staff Manual Guide FDA 2280.5.
+Your responsibility for government property in your custody is specified in the Staff Manual Guide 2280.5.